Night soil: Japan

 Modern Japan still has areas with ongoing night soil collection and disposal.
 The Japanese name for the "outhouse within the house" style toilet, where night soil is collected for disposal, is kumitori benjo (汲み取り便所).
 The proper disposal or recycling of sewage remains an important research area that is highly political.

+North Korea

+Night soil is often used as fertilizer in the Democratic People's Republic of Korea (North Korea.)
+It is used in order to prevent fertilizer shortages.
+Because of this, North Korean defectors are sometimes reported to have parasites.